Sunita Williams: Commercial Crew program

-In July 2015, NASA announced Williams as one of the first astronauts for U.S. Commercial spaceflights.
-Subsequently, she has started working with Boeing and SpaceX to train in their commercial crew vehicles, along with other chosen astronauts.
-In August 2018 she was assigned to the first mission flight, CTS-1, to the International Space Station of Boeing CST-100 Starliner.
-On April 18, 2022, NASA said that it has not finalized which of the cadre of Starliner astronauts, including Barry Wilmore, Michael Fincke, and Williams, will fly on the Crewed Flight Test mission or the first operational Starliner mission.
-On June 16, 2022, NASA confirmed that Starliner-CFT will be a two person flight test, consisting of Wilmore and Williams.
-Sunita Williams would become the first woman to fly on the maiden crewed flight of an orbital spacecraft.
+In July 2015, NASA announced Williams as one of the first astronauts for U.S. commercial spaceflights.
+She began working with Boeing and SpaceX to train in their commercial crew vehicles, along with other chosen astronauts.
+In August 2018, she was assigned to the first operational mission flight (Starliner-1) to the International Space Station of Boeing CST-100 Starliner.
+On April 18, 2022, NASA said the cadre of Starliner astronauts included Barry Wilmore, Michael Fincke, and Williams.
+On June 16, 2022, NASA said the Boeing Crew Flight Test (CFT) mission would be crewed by Wilmore and Williams.